 Tip 4 – How to make your home more energy efficient

-• Block out the draughts.
-Professional draught-proofing can cost £250 and save you between £70-£100 a year.
-You can do some DIY draught-proofing by putting weatherstrip seal tape around your door and window frames.
+- Block out the draughts.
+Professional draught-proofing can be expensive compared to the savings.
+Why not do some DIY draught-proofing by putting weatherstrip seal tape around your door and window frames.
 You can also add secondary glazing film to windows to reduce heat loss.

-• Switch off standby.
-You can save between £40-£70 a year by just remembering to turn your appliances off standby mode.
+- Switch off standby.
+You can save money by just remembering to turn your appliances off standby mode.

-• Insulate where possible.
-Putting a British standard jacket around your hot water tank could save you £70 a year.
-Insulating your pipes could keep water hotter for longer.
+- Insulate where possible.
+Putting a British standard jacket around your hot water tank and insulating your pipes can keep water hotter for longer.

 Concerned about missing payments?